Otteri/mumbler/readme.md

 # Mumbler
-An interactive discord chat bot.
-User can add the bot to a Discord server and then it is possible to chit-chat with the bot using discord's chat feature.
-Bot uses neural network and it has been trained to resemble human.
+An interactive Discord chat bot.
+User can chit-chat with the bot using Discord chat feature after adding the bot to a server.
+Chat bot uses large neural network and it has been trained to resemble human.

 ### Table of contents:
 * [Dependencies](#Dependencies)